abondar24/DeliveryTracker/DeliveryIngester/README.md

 # Delivery Ingestor

-Accepts data from device via AMQP or http and posts to the corresponding Kafka Topic
+Service accepting data from device via AMQP or http and posts to the corresponding Kafka Topic

 ## Access
 ```yaml